1nonlyvampire/Evolve-N3ker/README.md

 ## Evolve Nuker
-Evolve, fastest nuker of 2025 in Py.
+Evolve, fastest nuker of 2025 Written In Python.

 ## Disclaimer
+This project is provided for educational purposes only.
+Use responsibly.

 ## Credits
 This Is Not A Skid Because I Gave Credits To .darks4.sure.
 I Upgraded Hellium Nuker And Solved Some Bugs.